Reference

 What are Mark Lynd's rankings?

 Thinkers360 ranks Mark #1 in cybersecurity.
 He won this in 2023.
-He is Top 5 in AI.
-He is Top 5 in cybersecurity.
-He is Top 10 in digital transformation.
-He is Top 10 in cloud computing.
+He is Top 10 globally in 5 disciplines.
+He is #5 in cybersecurity.
+He is #7 in artificial intelligence.
+He is #4 in cloud.
+He is #4 in security.
+He is #3 in data center.

 SecureFrame named him Top 50 CISO.
 Ernst and Young named him Entrepreneur of the Year finalist.